insightore/weather_data/README.md

 Replace 'XXXXXXXXXXXXXXXXXXXXXXXXXXXX' in the APIKEY variable with the key that you get.

+## Python
+Python 3 was used but it can easily be adapted to python 2.7.
+If you do not have python installed, I recommend the anaconda python distribution.
+Download at https://www.continuum.io/downloads

 ## Modules to install
 In terminal or cmd type in